AAMCgenomics/INF_BOG_2025/README.md

 # INF_BOG_2025
-repository for notebooks for training
+notebooks and data repository for training